FACTBOX-Soccer-African Nations Cup finalists Nigeria

 Coach:

-Stephen Keshi captained the Super Eagles when they last won the Nations Cup although missed the final match and now has a chance to become the second man to win it as both a player and coach.
-Keshi, who turned 51 during the tournament, is a veritable veteran of the African championship.
-He has played at five tournaments, was a squad member at a sixth, been assistant coach twice and now is head coach for the third time - a record total of 11.
+Stephen Keshi captained the Super Eagles when they last won the Nations Cup although he missed the final match.
+He now has a chance to become the second man to win it as both a player and coach.
+Keshi, who turns 51 during the tournament in South Africa, has played at five tournaments and is acting as head coach at his third.

 Key players: